 Heritability of Political Attitudes

 Liberal and conservative attitudes are heritable not because attitudes are synthesized directly from DNA, but because they come naturally to people with different temperaments.

-Conservatives for examples tend to be more conscientious, authoritarian and rule-bound.
+Conservatives for example tend to be more conscientious, authoritarian, and rule-bound.

 Parity of Outcomes is Dangerous and Wrong